 To provide feedback to council on mosquitoes in your local area, or for more information regarding council’s ongoing mosquito management program, please use the link below:

 South East Queensland is home to three types of mosquito including:

 1. Saltmarsh mosquito - Aedes vigilax

-Saltmarsh mosquitos hatch in the intertidal and mangrove areas of the Moreton Bay Region including Hays Inlet, Griffin, Mango Hill, Beachmere and Bribie Island.
+Saltmarsh mosquitoes hatch in the inter-tidal and mangrove areas of the Moreton Bay Region including Hays Inlet, Griffin, Mango Hill, Beachmere and Bribie Island.